japiber/tzispa_rig/README.md

 ### purl

-Site urls: used to provide links to site pages (layouts)
+Site path urls: used to provide links to site pages (layouts)

 ```
 <purl:route_id/>